 Many people lump all back aches and pains together as a “bad back.”
 But there are actually many causes for back pain, including muscle spasms, ruptured disks, back sprains, osteoarthritis, infections, and tumors.
 One possible cause that rarely gets the attention it deserves is ankylosing spondylitis (AS), a form of arthritis that’s associated with long-term inflammation of the joints in the spine.

 If you’ve never heard of AS, you’re certainly not alone.
 Yet it’s more prevalent than you might think.
-AS is head of a family of diseases—also including psoriatic arthritis and reactive arthritis—that cause inflammation in the spine and joints.
-As many as 2.4 million U.S. adults have one of these diseases, according to the National Arthritis Data Workgroup.
+AS is head of a family of diseases — also including psoriatic arthritis and reactive arthritis — that cause inflammation in the spine and joints.
+As many as 2.4 million U.S. adults have one of these diseases, according to a 2007 study published by the National Arthritis Data Workgroup.
 So maybe it’s time you got to know AS better.

-AS mainly affects the spine and sacroiliac joints (places where the spine joins the pelvis).
+AS mainly affects the spine and sacroiliac joints (places where your spine joins your pelvis).
 Inflammation in these areas can cause back and hip pain and stiffness.
 Eventually, long-lasting inflammation may lead some bones of the spine, called vertebrae, to fuse together.
 This makes the spine less flexible and may lead to a stooped-over posture.

 At times, AS also affects other joints, such as those of the knees, ankles, and feet.
-Inflammation in joints where the ribs attach to the spine may stiffen the ribcage.
-This limits how much the chest can expand, restricting how much air the lungs can hold.
+Inflammation in joints where your ribs attach to the spine may stiffen your ribcage.
+This limits how much your chest can expand, restricting how much air your lungs can hold.

-Occasionally, AS affects other organs, too.
-Some people develop inflammation of the eyes or bowel.
+Occasionally, AS affects other organs too.
+Some people develop inflammation of their eyes or bowel.
 Less often, the largest artery in the body, called the aorta, may become inflamed and enlarged.
 As a result, heart function may be impaired.

 Typically, the pain comes on slowly.
-Once the disease is established, the symptoms may go through good and bad periods.
+Once the disease is established, the symptoms may ease and worsen for periods of time.
 But as the years pass, the inflammation tends to move up the spine.
 It gradually causes greater pain and more restricted movement.

 The symptoms of AS vary from person to person.
 Here’s a look at how they might progress: